 The last step is actually deciding on the best way to invest contributions.
 Again, we recommend a four-step process to start.
 The four steps are:

 - Minimize fund expenses

 To learn more about these four steps and find out how you can use them to make you SERPLUS investment decision we recommend reading our eBook titled “Navigating the Intel Retirement Plan: A 4-Step Guide To Making The Most Of Your Investment Options.”

 Making the SERPLUS decision can be quite a chore, but hopefully with the proper framework in place it can be a bit easier this year.
-Or, if you’re interested in becoming a client and getting smart, specific advice regarding SERPLUS enrollment as well as holistic financial planning and investment management, give us a call at 503.621.9207 or request a meeting by clicking below.
+Or, if you’re interested in becoming a client and getting smart, specific advice regarding SERPLUS enrollment as well as holistic financial planning and investment management, give us a call at 503-621-9207 or contact us.